-If your pup is like most dogs, he probably loves car rides — the breeze in his face, sun on his fur, new smells.
-You love to indulge him whenever possible, but taking him along with you inevitably means leaving him alone in the car for at least a few minutes.
+If your dog is like most dogs, they probably love car rides — the breeze on their face, the sun warming their fur, and all those new smells.
+You love to indulge them whenever possible, but taking them along with you inevitably means leaving them alone in the car for at least a few minutes.
 Is leaving your dog in the car ever safe?
 And what should you do when you see a dog left in a car on a sweltering day?
-Here's what you need to know to keep your pooch safe.
+Here's what you need to know to keep your furry friend safe.

 How Quickly Does it Get Too Hot or Cold for a Dog?

-Cracking a window and parking in the shade makes little difference.
+Cracking a window and parking in the shade does not make much of a difference.
 The problem is that cars are temperature conductors.
 Even in the shade and with the windows down, cars conduct and amplify the outdoor temperature — it doesn't need to be very warm outside for the inside of your car to become unbearably hot.

 Is It Ever Safe to Leave My Dog in the Car?

-It's generally safe to leave your dog in the car for a maximum of five minutes, and when the outside temperature is above freezing and below 70 degrees.
+It's generally safe to leave your dog in the car for a maximum of five minutes, if you must, and only when the outside temperature is above freezing and below 70 degrees fahrenheit.

 • During daylight hours, crack a window and park in a shady spot.